 - A black or dark spot is visible on your tooth.

 These symptoms are likely to be worse when you need a root canal.
 Here are some examples of what you might perceive when you need to have root canal therapy in NE Calgary:

 - Swelling of the gum area.
 You might see reddening and an increase in size.
 This usually takes place around the affected tooth.

 - Chipped or cracked tooth.
 It might be that a prior filling you had was affected, or you suffered damage to one of your teeth.

 - Pain.
 Just like when you need fillings, there might be pain.
 However, the pain is often more severe when you need a root canal near you.

 - Sensitivity.
 Aside from being extremely sensitive to the temperature of your food, this feeling can last for days or weeks, even after you are not exposed to whatever caused it in the first place.

-An important note to make when it comes to pain in both the case of needing a filling or a root canal is that this is not always the cause.
-This means that you can have a considerable amount of decay in one of your teeth without feeling any pain.
-This is where regular consults with a dentist near you come in handy.
-It’s advised that you visit your dentist at least twice a year for a check-up and deep cleaning.
-This is a great way to prevent the decay that could lead you to require a filling or a root canal treatment in Calgary.
+An important note regarding pain when needing a filling or a root canal is that this is not always the cause.
+This means that you can have considerable decay in one of your teeth without feeling any pain.
+This is where regular consults with our dentist near you come in handy.
+You should visit our dental office near you at least twice yearly for a check-up and deep cleaning.
+This is a great way to prevent the decay that could lead you to require a filling or a root canal treatment in NE Calgary.